 Effects: Replenish Yin and Blood; improves and warms the circulation.

 Mix ingredients and warm on the stove up to 70-80 degrees (while you are warming stir the liquid constantly).
 You can drink this 2 hours before bed time.

-Effects: Clears the mind; calm the body; balance the heart and kidneys.
+Effects: clears the mind; calms the body; balances the Heart and Kidneys.

-i) If you are unsure if you are suitable to eat eggs, please advise your experienced TCM practitioner.
+If you are unsure whether you should eat eggs, please speak to your experienced TCM practitioner.